Job prospects Registered Nurse (R.N.) in the Northeast Region

 Explore current and future job prospects for Registered nurses and registered psychiatric nurses in the Northeast Region.
 These trends also apply to people working as a registered nurse (R.N.).

-The employment outlook will be fair for Registered nurses and registered psychiatric nurses (NOC 3012) in the Northeast region for the 2019-2021 period.
+The employment outlook will be good for Registered nurses and registered psychiatric nurses (NOC 3012) in the Northeast region for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - A moderate number of positions will become available due to retirements.

 Here are some key facts about Registered nurses and registered psychiatric nurses in the Northeast region:

 - Approximately 5,360 people work in this occupation.

 - Registered nurses and registered psychiatric nurses mainly work in the following sectors: